xrecoba/GPM-Test/README.md

 ```
 Once both angular and clojure servers are running, open http://localhost:4200/.

-> It would have been nice to gift-wrap the application inside a docker container so you could just run it with a single command no matter the OS and system.
+> It would have been nice to gift-wrap the application inside a docker container (In reality a Docker compose, with one container for the API and the other for the client) so you could just run it with a single command no matter the OS and system.
 Sorry I was short on time.

 ## Known bugs
 * Some folders do not return dir info although I display them in the folder list ("Archivos de programa", hidden folders, ...)
 * Button to expand a folder appears even when folder is empty.
 Same happens for collapsing button.
 * File preview concatenates all file lines.
+* Requesting a non existing file or folder returns an empty http response with code 200.
+It should be 404.

 # Assumptions
 * I've considered _*.txt_ files as the leaf nodes representing text files